ctadel/teer/README.md

 Each entry in the configuration file ensures that the corresponding dotfiles are accurately synced from the specified local paths to the designated remote paths, with optional commands executed post-syncing to finalize the setup.
 This flexible configuration approach makes managing and syncing dotfiles efficient and tailored to individual application needs.

+# Parameters

+The parameters file **parameters.cfg** is any configuration file.
+It allows you to overwrite all the default values used in the script such as log path, and default remote directory and also set application parameters that are passed as arguments such as Interactive Mode, Force Overwrite, Enable Logs.

+All the possible parameters are already available in the *parameters.cfg* file in this repository.
+In case you mess things up, you can always take refer to original *parameters.cfg* file from [here](https://github.com/ctadel/teer/blob/master/parameters.cfg).

 ## Sample Configurations

-Below are sample entries in the **conf.json** file illustrating various use cases:
+Below are sample entries in the **config.json** file illustrating various use cases:

 ```json
 {